KEY TAKEAWAYS

 What are employee benefits in Canada?

-Offering a competitive employee benefits package helps Canadian employers attract and retain top talent, reduce absenteeism, and support a productive workforce.
+Offering a competitive employee benefits package helps Canadian employers attract and retain top talent, reduce absenteeism, and improve overall workforce productivity.

 Why do Canadian employers provide group benefits to employees?